mraiur/dainmiller.github.io/_posts/2015-10-16-scenario-coupling-cohesions.markdown

 ---
 published: true
-title: Coupling & Cohesion
+title: Authorization Objects
 layout: post
 tags: [ruby]
 categories: [ruby]
-summary: We run a youtube production company and we make videos for paying members.

 ---
 Scenario:
 We run a youtube production company and we make videos for paying members.
 Paying members can likewise access paid for premium content, and guests can access free content.
 Pretty straight forward.

-Next Scenario:
+Occurrence:
 We decide, one day, to open source all of our content.
 All videos, text posts, tutorials, etc are now available to *all* users.

-What's the most optimal way to be able to ship such a feature, with all tests passing.
+What's the most optimal way to be able to ship such a feature, with all tests passing?

 Well, an AuthorizationObject isn't the worst way to go.
 Here's an example of how we might use one here.

 Example controller
 {% highlight ruby %}
 class SessionsController < Devise::SessionsController
   before_filter :set_auth_object